DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/tuition-fee-and-maintenance-loans.md

 Tuition fees loans are not means tested, so you do not need to provide evidence of yours or anyone else’s income to be eligible to receive one.

 ## Maintenance loans
 You may also be eligible for a maintenance loan to help you cover your living expenses.

+maintenance loan of up to £13,022  to help with living costs

 The amount you can borrow depends on if you:

 * live at home with your parents
 * live somewhere else
 * live in London
 * are 60 years or over on the first day of the academic year

-maintenance loan of up to £13,022  to help with living costs

-You will only have to make loan repayments once you’re earning.

 $student-finance-calculator$